Taillon pitches 7 sharp innings as Cubs beat Mets

 TRAINER'S ROOM

-Mets: OF Starling Marte departed in the second because of right knee soreness — a persistent issue for the 35-year-old veteran. ...
+Mets: OF Starling Marte departed in the second because of right knee soreness — a persistent issue for the 35-year-old veteran.
+Manager Carlos Mendoza said Marte probably will have some testing done on Monday. ...
 RHP Kodai Senga (capsule strain) is expected to throw batting practice on Sunday.
-Manager Carlos Mendoza said Senga will throw about 20 pitches to hitters at the team's facility in Florida. ...
+Mendoza said Senga will throw about 20 pitches to hitters at the team's facility in Florida. ...
 RHP Sean Reid-Foley (shoulder impingement) was placed on the 15-day injured list, and LHP Danny Young was recalled from Triple-A Syracuse.

 UP NEXT